 Fact: Reptiles love being alone.
-As long as they have a clean terrarium, fresh water, the right food, and enough space to exercise, they are happy.
-They don’t need roommates (this actually makes them unhappy) or daily playtime.
+As long as they have good health, a clean terrarium, fresh water, the right food, and enough space to exercise, and opportunities to pursue natural behaviors, they are happy.
+They don’t need roommates, and this actually makes them unhappy.
 Anyone who says otherwise is just making excuses.

 Myth: All snakes are venomous.

 Fact: Only 17-20% of known snake species are venomous.
-Although 20% may seem like a large number, this includes species like the western hognose and garter snake, whose venom is harmless to humans.
+Although 20% may seem like a large number, this includes species like hognose and garter snakes, whose venom is harmless to humans.
 All snakes available in the pet trade are either nonvenomous or harmless.